mbzuai-oryx/NestEO/README.md

     Earth
     Observation (Framework & Dataset)

-HEN-ARC-MEO is a Hierarchical, Extensible, and Nested framework built on a  defined global grid structure, designed to support an Aligned, Representative, and Contextual dataset architecture for Multimodal Earth Observation.
-It supports balanced sampling across land cover types, climate zones and human-environmental gradients, while maintaining modular compatibility with multimodal EO sources such as Sentinel, PlanetScope, Maxar, SAR, and auxiliary datasets.
+NestEO is a Hierarchical, Extensible, and Nested framework built on a  defined global grid structure, designed to support an Aligned, Representative, and Contextual dataset architecture for Multimodal Earth Observation.
+It supports balanced sampling across land cover types, climate zones and human-environmental gradients, while maintaining modular compatibility with multimodal EO sources such as Sentinels, SAR, common medium and high-resolution sources and auxiliary datasets.
 The framework prioritizes metadata integrity, cross-resolution alignment, and AI-readiness for scalable applications in environmental monitoring, land cover modeling, and geospatial foundation model training.